jgrodman/clara/README.md

 4. copy gcloud_auth.json into the root of the project

-5. add the airtable API key to .env
+5. copy .env.example to .env and add the airtable API key

 ## Running the Application